Major Injury Underreaction

 Brian: I think you might have done too much.

-Yet another one features Peter asking Chris to turn a firehose on so he can take a drink.
-Chris accidentally blasts the flesh off Peter's entire head, and he complains that he got his shirt wet.
+- Yet another one features Peter asking Chris to turn a firehose on so he can take a drink.
+Chris accidentally blasts the flesh off of Peter's entire head, and he complains that he got his shirt wet.

-In Frisky Dingo, Killface is somewhat concerned about the giant pipe impaling his left lung, but he insists that the doctor treat the shallow cut on his son's arm first.
+- In Frisky Dingo, Killface is somewhat concerned about the giant pipe impaling his left lung, but he insists that the doctor treat the shallow cut on his son's arm first.

-A later episode has a rocket pierce him through the chest.
+- A later episode has a rocket pierce him through the chest.
 He's only mildly annoyed at the whole situation.
 Even the gaping hole it left after the explosion doesn't faze him much.

-On Futurama, after Planet Express's boiler blows up, we see Fry (and Zoidberg) in a hospital, seeming rather nonchalant, then it pans down to show he's been impaled with a pipe.
+- On Futurama, after Planet Express's boiler blows up, we see Fry (and Zoidberg) in a hospital, seeming rather nonchalant, then it pans down to show he's been impaled with a pipe.